How Do I Become a Member?

 - Your organization receives discounted Job Bank listings in the Bulletin, in our weekly eBulletin newsletter, and on our website in the Job Board section.
 This allows your company to advertise open job positions at a discounted rate for members reaching a wide base of qualified workers in the industry.

-The associate member dues structure for 2016 is based upon the total size of your organization (as measured by the total number of employees employed).
+The associate member investment structure for 2017 is based upon the total size of your organization (as measured by the total number of employees employed).

 - Investor-owned utility — $1,625/yr.